bradymholt/ansible-rails/README.md

 # ansible-rails

+Ansible playbooks for provisioning and depoying to a Rails webserver

+## Setup
+Clone this repository as subfolder called `ansible` under your Rails app folder.

 ## Provisioning
-To provision a new server:
+To provision a new server, `cd` to the :
-`ansible-playbook -i production provision.yml`
+`cd ansible && ansible-playbook -i production provision.yml`

 ## Deploying
 To deploy the app:
-`ansible-playbook -i production deploy.yml`
+`cd ansible && ansible-playbook -i production deploy.yml`